First, what are you up to now? Any projects we should be looking out for?

 Others – they just want you to write jokes and email them to them.
 Kevin Spacey – I never met him when I wrote his jokes for the Tonys.
 But I never met him until we got to the Tonys.
 I assumed there were other writers but I found out it was just me.
 Usually hosts have teams to write jokes.
 I knew nothing about Broadway!
 I just desperately wrote as many jokes as I could and he picked 50 of them.
 I think he found me through Jeff Ross who has sent a number of people my way.
 I became a joke guy – and the people I wrote for became my clients I guess, if you will.

 The Oscars was cool.
 Jimmy Kimmel just used his own team.
 It wasn’t like the Avengers where you bring a number of people together – we were already all working together on the Kimmel Show so we had that shorthand already.
-I was a nice bonus to get an Emmy nomination.
+It was a nice bonus to get an Emmy nomination.

 Is it harder today in today’s political/social climate for you as a comedian?

 No, because fuck Trump and all those guys!
 I don’t think writing jokes is necessarily important.
 I know no one needs jokes.
-I know some people say laughter is important – it’s the best medicine an all.
+I know some people say laughter is important – its the best medicine an all.
 But I know it doesn’t change anything.
 It just makes me feel a little less helpless.

 I’m still thrilled when someone tells me they liked my jokes.
 But I know we’re not changing lives here.
 But it’s a uniquely good feeling to know a joke I wrote makes a guy like Donald Trump mad!
 I can see him spiraling because of a joke I’ve written.
 It’s easier for me now too because I don’t have to battle it out everyday on the road with people who don’t agree with me.
 Not being on the road makes that easier.